KarolSU96/focus-nest/README.md

 - Task Create Form this where the Tasks are crated
 - Home / Tasks Page, which is where all of the tasks that are not completed are listed inside of the infinite scroll element.
-- Task Edit Form page component that encorporated Task which takes the task by the ID and enables it's edit.
+- Task Edit Form page component that incorporated Task which takes the task by the ID and enables its edit.
 - Task Detail Page - this page is used to display the single tasks.
 It is not accessible through the ui, because the user sees every detail of the task inside of the HomeTasksPage, can be accessed by the url modification.
 Useful for admins whenever he would like to check how the actual task look like outside of the admin panel.

 ### Collection